Hidend/GTA-Chaos-Mod-Discord-Bot/README.md

 GuildId: Id of the server you will be sending the vote message (Right click on the server image and click copy id)
 ChannelId: Id of the channel you will be sending the vote message (Right click the channel and click copy id)
 VotingTimeDurationMs: Vote time in milliseconds, basically the time you allow the vote be active
-CooldownDurationMs: Cooldown time in milliseconds, basically the time you wait until you ask a new vote.30000, EffectDuration: -1 for a random number between 10 and 60s, if there's an static value like 25000, then every effect will stay for 25s
+CooldownDurationMs: Cooldown time in milliseconds, basically the time you wait until you ask a new vote.
+EffectDuration: -1 for a random number between 10 and 60s, if there's an static value like 25000, then every effect will stay for 25s
 ShowVotesInGame; If false, you won't see the votes people make on Discord in-game, if true, you will.

 ### effectsdisplaytext.cfg